A short note before we start Part I — Who am I?

 In the Introduction we have seen what psychology presently is and what it could be...
 We have also noted that the consciousness-centred understanding of reality that supports the Indian civilization is far more "psychology-friendly" than the materialistic philosophy that developed over the last couple of centuries in Europe and the USA.
 Finally we have explained why we have chosen for the integral vision of Sri Aurobindo to represent the Indian tradition.
 So now, with all this background knowledge in place, it is time to start our real business, and take up the core issues of psychology.
 This is, however, somewhat difficult as in Psychology everything is related to everything.
 As we have seen in the chapter on "Integrality", we can understand the parts only if we understand the whole first.

-For this book I have chosen to start with the old question "Who am I?", and there are many good and noble reasons for doing so, but in the end I'll have to admit that this may actually be no more than a personal preference.
-So if you would like to start with another issue, say "How do we know?", that would also be fine.
+There are many good and noble reasons for starting this text with question "Who am I?", but if you would like to start with another issue, for example, "How do we know?", that would also be fine.

-If you haven't done so as yet, we recommend that you first have a quick look at the "Preface", which gives some background on what this book is about, and at the chapter on the "Evolution of Consciousness", as without that, the rest of this book may not be fully understandable.
+EIther way, if you haven't done so as yet, we recommend that you first have a quick look at the "Preface", which gives some background on what this book is about, and then at the chapter on the "Evolution of Consciousness", as without these, the rest of this book may not be fully understandable.

 This file: 1-1-00-intro2partone.php

 Next file: 1-1-1-whoami-intro.php